sportstalk247/sdk-android-kotlin/docs/source/usage/user_client.md

             // Switch to IO Coroutine Context(Operation will be executed on IO Thread) val response = withContext(Dispatchers.IO) {
                 userClient.globallyPurgeUserContent(
-                    userid = "023976080242ac120002",
-                    banned = true // If set to true, attempt to purge all the chat messages published by the specified user.
+                    userid = "023976080242ac120002", // ID of the User who's content is about to be purged byuserid = "1234567890" // ID of the User who is about to perform the purge action(requires admin privileges)
                 )
             }